seriaati/yatta/README.md

 # yatta-py

-## Quick links

-Developing something for Hoyoverse games?
-Here's a collection of Python async API wrappers for Hoyoverse games made by me:

-- [enka.py](https://github.com/seriaati/enka-py) is an Enka Network API wrapper for fetching in-game showcase.
-- [yatta.py](https://github.com/seriaati/yatta) is a Project Yatta API wrapper for fetching Honkai Star Rail game data.
-- [ambr.py](https://github.com/seriaati/ambr) is a Project Ambr API wrapper for fetching Genshin Impact game data.
-- [hakushin.py](https://github.com/seriaati/hakushin-py) is a Hakushin API wrapper for fetching Genshin Impact and Honkai Star Rail beta game data.

 ## Introduction

 yatta-py is an async API wrapper for [Project Yatta](https://hsr.yatta.top/) written in Python.
 Project Yatta is a beautiful website that displays Honkai: Star Rail game data.
+Developing something for Hoyoverse games?
+You might be interested in other API wrappers made by me [here](https://github.com/seriaati#api-wrappers)

 > Note: I am not the developer of Project Yatta.